-Need to strrrrretccchhh a little meat to feed a lot?
+Need to strrrrretccchhh a little meat to feed many?

-Simply combine your chicken (either a breast, thigh or leftover roast chicken) and vegetables in a gravy, pop on a lid and you’ve got a tasty, inexpensive meal for the whole family.
+To make, simply combine your cooked chicken and vegetables in gravy, pop on a lid and you’ve got a tasty, inexpensive meal for the whole family.

 To make the gravy, you can use a basic white sauce or a veloute sauce, which is made from stock rather than milk.
 Use your own homemade stock for an ultra-cheap meal.
 Flavour it with mustard or herbs and garlic or a splash of wine if there’s some in the fridge.

-Top the pie with store-bought puff pastry or shortcrust pastry for an easy meal.
-Or you could scrunch up some leftover filo pastry for a decorative, flaky top.
+Top the pie with scrunched up filo pastry for a decorative, flaky top.
+Alternatively, top with store-bought puff pastry or shortcrust pastry for an easy meal.

 - Preheat oven to 200°C. Grease a pie dish or baking dish.